BelideNikhil/STARWARS_UA/README.md

     "What was the last Starwars flim in theatres?--",a:"Rise of skywalker"

-var levelOne=[
+    //levelOne QnA
     "Name of the latest starwars series?--", "Mandalorian"

     "How many triologies does Starwars have?--", "Three"

     "What's the best Starwars vehicle?--","Millennium Falcon"

     "Next Starwars film?--",a:"Rogue Squadron"

     "upcoming starwars series?--","Andor"

-]